sksupriyakumari11-ops/sales_store_analysis/README.md

 1.which products sell the most
 2.customers preference,
 3.which items bring in the most profit,and
-4.where things are going wrong indelivery or operations.
-Because of this, they aremissing chances to earnmore, losing customers, andmaking poor businessdecisions.
+4.where things are going wrong in delivery or operations.
+Because of this, they are missing chances to earn more, losing customers, and making poor business decisions.

 **Solution**

-They need proper reports and simpleinsights to understand their sales,customers, and product performancebetter.
+They need proper reports and simpleinsights to understand their sales,customers, and product performance better.